 Sometimes it’s hard to be a dog owner.
-With few regulations on what qualifies as a dog trainer and unhealthy, inhumane items on the shelves and little information on what you actually need to be doing, trying to navigate through the “wild west” of dog ownership is frustrating.
-But, Dog-Harmony is here to help.
+With few regulations on what qualifies a dog trainer, inhumane items on the shelves, and trying to navigate through the “wild west” of dog ownership is frustrating.
+However, Dog-Harmony is here to help!

 Check out this chart (and download!) as a baseline for learning how to greet a dog and what to avoid.

 To learn more, contact Dog-Harmony at 850- 376-4190 or by email at firstname.lastname@example.org.

 Our kids and canine camps are custom 3-hour programs designed specifically for each group.
 Each camp teaches responsible pet ownership, compassion, and team building.
 Our camps are great for at-risk youth or individuals with disabilities.
 We offer the camps quarterly for ages 6-12 years old and limit class capacity to 15 kids.
 Check out our events page for dates.